zhouzypaul/zhouzypaul.github.io/index.md

 I'm Zhiyuan; my friends call me Paul.
 I'm an AI researcher and ML engineer.

-Currently, I'm a senior at Brown University studying Computer Science and Applied Math.
-I spend a lot of time doing research on reinforcement learning, and I'm fortunate to be advised by professors [George Konidaris](https://cs.brown.edu/people/gdk/) and [Michael L Littman](https://www.littmania.com) under Brown's [BigAI Initiative](http://bigai.cs.brown.edu).
+I recently graduated from Brown University with an Sc.B. in Computer Science and Applied Math.
+I spent a lot of time doing research on reinforcement learning, and I was fortunate to be advised by professors [George Konidaris](https://cs.brown.edu/people/gdk/) and [Michael L Littman](https://www.littmania.com) under Brown's [BigAI Initiative](http://bigai.cs.brown.edu).
 Check out my [research page](/research/) for more information.
+I will soon start my CS Ph.D. at [Berkeley AI Research](https://bair.berkeley.edu) in the fall.

 Outside of this, I like to jam on my guitar, play badminton, and watch standups and movies.
 If this one-sentence description doesn't satify your curiosity, check out [this](/personal/) page.

 I love connecting with people.
-If you'd like to get in contact with me, please reach out at [zhouzy@brown.edu](mailto:zhouzy@brown.edu).
+If you'd like to get in contact with me, please reach out at [zhiyuan_zhou@berkeley.edu](mailto:zhiyuan_zhou@berkeley.edu).

 ## Recent News
 last updated: April 6th, 2023